Code-Institute-Submissions/North-West-Golf-Society/README.md

 # Deployment
 To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
-* Log into GitHub.
+1. Log into GitHub.
 From the list of repositories on the screen
-* Select North-West-Golf-Soiciety.
+2. Select North-West-Golf-Soiciety.
-* Select Settings.
+3. Select Settings.
-* Scroll down to the GitHub Pages section.
+4. Scroll down to the GitHub Pages section.
-* Under Source click the drop-down menu labelled None
+5. Under Source click the drop-down menu labelled None
-* Select Master Branch On selecting Master Branch the page is automatically refreshed, the website is now deployed.
+6. Select Master Branch On selecting Master Branch the page is automatically refreshed, the website is now deployed.
-* Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.
+7. Scroll back down to the GitHub Pages section to retrieve the link to the deployed website.

-How to run this project locally to clone this project from GitHub:
+To clone this project from GitHub:
-* Follow this link to the Project GitHub repository.
+1. Follow this link to the Project GitHub repository.
 Under the repository name, click "Clone or download".
-* In the Clone with HTTPs section, copy the clone URL for the repository.
+2. In the Clone with HTTPs section, copy the clone URL for the repository.
 In your local IDE open Git Bash.
-* Type git clone, and then paste the URL you copied in Step 3. git clone https://github.com/USERNAME/REPOSITORY Press Enter.
+3. Type git clone, and then paste the URL you copied in Step 3. git clone https://github.com/USERNAME/REPOSITORY Press Enter.
-* Your local clone will be created.
+4. Your local clone will be created.
 Further reading and troubleshooting on cloning a repository from GitHub here.
 Deployment: The site will be deployed by https://pages.github.com/